ygspasov/SwiftCart/README.md

 # SwiftCart

-SwiftCart is an Online shop app built with the MEVN stack.
+SwiftCart is an online shop app built with the MEVN stack.

 ## Installation and running the project